 Tell your doctor if you are taking any other medicines, including any that you buy

 without a prescription from a pharmacy, supermarket or health food shop.

 Some medicines may be affected by Metrogyl, or may affect how well it works.
 These

 warfarin, or other medicines used to prevent blood clots

 disulfiram, a medicine used to treat chronic alcohol dependence

 Medications containing alcohol (ethanol), e.g. some cough syrups

 some anticancer drugs such as carmustine (BCNU), cyclophospamide, 5-fluorouracil or

 lithium, a medicine used to treat mood swings and some types of depression

-phenytoin or phenobarbitone, medicines used to treat seizures
+phenobarbitone, medicines used to treat convulsions or sedation

 cimetidine, a medicine used to treat reflux and ulcers